 Acai berry can be taken in two different forms, namely the powder and the liquid form, simply because these are the only two forms that can tolerate long transportation hours without perishing.
 Although it is beneficial to take acai berry in its raw form, only Brazilian locals are fortunate enough to do this since the fruit comes from the Amazon.

 One of the advantages that the powder form has over the liquid form is that it can be conveniently taken everywhere you go.
-Moreover, the freeze-dried pulp retains the purest state of the fruit, meaning it contains a high concentration of acai berry.
-Juices, on the other hand, contain a lot of preservatives and other ingredients that are not necessarily acai berry extracts.
-Powder forms have a longer shelf life, which is up to three years.
+Moreover, the freeze-dried acai berry pulp retains the purest state of the fruit.
+Acai berry juices, on the other hand, contain a lot of preservatives and other ingredients that are not necessarily acai berry extracts.
+Powder forms have a longer shelf life of up to three years.
 This is the form that is made available all around the world.